NVIDIA/cudnn-frontend/README.md

 - Execute each filtered plan and ranks them in order of the execution plan runtime

 The most common `engineConfig` generation is the built-in heuristics of cuDNN V8.
 Generally, this is appended with the fallback list.
 An example of usage can be seen in `run_from_cudnn_find(...)` function in `conv_sample.cpp`.

-## Documentation
-Documentation can be found at https://nvidia.github.io/cudnn-frontend/

 ## Feedback
 Support, resources, and information about cuDNN can be found online at https://developer.nvidia.com/cudnn.